benjymous/annotations/sandman/sandman.31.md

 means did the Emperor survive.

 Page 15 panel 1:  It would appear that Norton has a chamberlain, a Chinese named Ah How.
 No refs.
-His speech pattern is completely clicheed: here he excessively praises Norton and denigrates himself; in the very next panel, he utters a paraphrasing of a proverb, possibly Confucian.
+His speech pattern is completely cliched: here he excessively praises Norton and denigrates himself; in the very next panel, he utters a paraphrasing of a proverb, possibly Confucian.
 Part of the training as an official of the Imperial Court was the study of Chinese literature and